starkinfra/sdk-python/README.md

 ### Query PixKeys

-You can query multiple Pix keys you own according to filters.
+You can query multiple PixKeys according to filters.

 ```python
 import starkinfra